Columbia police arrest couple for impersonating dentists

 Police said their investigation revealed a majority of the Richardson's patients paid with cash.

-Kelley said she used her income tax refund and thought she was getting a good deal when she pre-paid nearly $1,600 for a pair of dentures that do not even fit properly.
+Kelley said she used her income tax refund and thought she was getting a good deal when she pre-paid nearly $1,600 for a pair of dentures that do not fit properly.

-Richardson violated his probation after a 1994 conviction for impersonation of a licensed professional and unlawful practice of dentistry.
+According to police he violated his probation after a 1994 conviction for impersonation of a licensed professional and unlawful practice of dentistry.

 Columbia police say Kelley is just one of many people victimized by Michael and Lana Richardson.